The most important step to strong trademark protection

 If you are not going to use your trademark in interstate commerce, then you should register it in your state.

-Your trademark is an extremely valuable asset.
-Immense care must be taken in choosing wisely.
+Your trademark is a valuable asset.
+Take care in choosing wisely.
 Although you can do some of the work on your own, you shouldn’t do it all.
 The return on investment in having legal assistance will be enormous.
 The potential loss of your trademark will be devastating in comparison.